-The rules for patient visits are stringent since nursing homes remain the most vulnerable for spreading the coronavirus.
+The rules for patient visits are stringent since nursing homes remain the most vulnerable to spreading the coronavirus.

 “Nothing can happen unless the facility has 0 cases in staff or residents of Covid for 28 days straight,” notes Berdy.

 Thereafter, strict protocols must be followed.
-Here’s downloadable PDF, as a reference:
+Here’s a downloadable PDF, as a reference:

 End of Update

 Somewhere behind the walls and closed doors at Coler Hospital in isolation on New York’s Roosevelt Island, someone has the facts.
 They know how many tested positive for Covid-19 tests and who died.

 But they’re not talking, and careless news reporting fills the vacuum.

 Resisting skyrocketing healthcare costs, New York underfunded Coler for years.
 This facility was not alone, but Health & Hospitals, which oversees Coler, shed nursing homes across the city.
 The property’s been up for sale for years.